This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 The Deanery

 The Deanery covers Peninsula and Severn regions.
 It is geographically very large.
 There are separate Schools of Psychiatry in each of the two ends (the Peninsula end and the Severn end).
-Each is led by a Head of School.
-The current head of School for Peninsula is Dr Simon Bonell.
-The Deanery coordinates the ARCPs and the quality panels and is an important source of information on training matters.
-It is also served by a Professional Support and Wellbeing unit (PSW) to which you can refer yourself confidentially if you have any difficulties that you need help with.
+Each had been led by a different Head of School, but at the time of writing, the post of the Head of School for Peninsula is vacant.
+The Deanery coordinates the ARCPs and is an important source of information on training matters.
+It is also served by a Professional Support and Wellbeing unit (PSW) to which you can confidentially refer yourself to if you have any difficulties that you need help with.
 The PSW has a site on the Deanery webpage which lists the resources available to trainees and what kind of support can be offered.

 Portfolio Online